Farama-Foundation/gym-docs/docs/pages/environments/atari/index.md

 ### Flavors
 Some games allow the user to set a difficulty level and a game mode.
 Different modes/difficulties may have different game dynamics and (if a reduced action space is used) different action spaces.
 We follow the convention of [[2]](#2) and refer to the combination of difficulty level and game mode as a flavor of a game.
-The following table from [[2]](#2) shows the number of available modes and difficulty levels for different Atari games:
+The following table shows the available modes and difficulty levels for different Atari games:

 |      Environment | Valid Modes                                                                                                                                                                         | Valid Difficulties | Default Mode |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------|--------------|